Anteproperispomenon/metamorTHysis/docs/parsing.md

 differently.
 The right-hand-sides/input sequences are treated the same in the two sections.

-#### Special Patterns
+#### Markers

-Not all values in the output sequence/right-hand-side of a pattern represent characters that can be parsed.
+Not all symbols in the output sequence/right-hand-side of a pattern represent characters that can be parsed.
 There are also several characters that represent special information about the pattern: